valarao/chocolate-thunder-chess/docs/design/001-HighLevelDesign.md

 ## Application Assumptions

-We have made a number of assumptions about positions stored, as well as users would interact with our application.
+We have made a number of assumptions about positions stored, as well as users who would interact with our application.

 **Positions**
 - **Quantity of Positions**: No more than [1,327 openings](https://en.wikipedia.org/wiki/Chess_opening) will be stored in the database
 - **Length of Moves**: If move counts are kept, the average number of moves per chess game will be [40](https://www.chessgames.com/chessstats.html).

 **Users**
-- **Game Understanding**: Users understand how the game is played and [standard algebraic notation (SAN)](https://en.wikipedia.org/wiki/Algebraic_notation_(chess))
+- **Game Understanding**: Users know how to play Chess, with most understanding [standard algebraic notation (SAN)](https://en.wikipedia.org/wiki/Algebraic_notation_(chess))
 - **Common Activity**: Users already play on other sites ([chess.com](https://www.chess.com/), [lichess](https://lichess.org/))
-- **Scalability**: No more than 1,000 users will be interacting with our application at a given time
+- **Scalability**: No more than 1,000 users will be interacting with our application at any given time

 ## Development Constraints